 Retirement account assets left to heirs are highly taxed-once in the estate, and then as income to the beneficiaries.
 Stocks, bonds, mutual funds, and real estate are not subject to income tax when they transfer to heirs.

-By using retirement account assets to make gifts (and leaving other estate assets to family members), you avoid income tax that would otherwise be imposed on retirement assets leaving more to intended beneficiaries.
+By using retirement account assets to make gifts (and leaving other estate assets to family members), you minimize the income tax burden on your heirs, leaving more to intended beneficiaries.